-To constrain the flux of nitrogen through unmeasured ecosystem pathways, we used LIEM techniques (Vézina and Platt, 1988; van Oevelen et al., 2010) to specify mass-balance constraints that must be exactly fit by food-web solutions, approximate equations that quantify measured rates with associated measurement uncertainty, and inequality constraints that represent a priori acceptable ranges for different ecosystem properties (e.g., gross growth efficiency varies from 10-40%).
-We used a total of 44 mass-balance constraints, 80 approximate equalities, and 533 inequality constraints.
-However, with 302 total unknown food-web flows, the system remains under-constrained.
-To objectively determine representative solutions (and confidence limits) for all flows, we used the Markov Chain Monte Carlo (MCMC) with 15 N approach (Stukel et al., 2018a; Stukel et al., 2018b).
-The MCMC approach conducts a random walk through the solution space constrained to fit the exact equations and bounded by the inequality constraints (Kones et al., 2009; Soetaert et al., 2009; Van den Meersche et al., 2009).
+the system remains under-constrained.
+To objectively determine representative solutions (and confidence limits) for all flows, we used the Markov Chain Monte Carlo (MCMC) with 15N approach (Stukel et al., 2018a, b).
+The MCMC approach conducts a random walk through the solution space that is constrained to fit the exact equations and bounded by the inequality constraints (Kones et al., 2009; Soetaert et al., 2009; Van den Meersche et al., 2009).
 New solutions are accepted based on the relative misfits of the new and previous solutions with respect to the approximate equality measurements.
-The mean solution of the MCMC approach has been shown to more accurately recover withheld measurement constraints than the previously used L2 minimum norm approach (Stukel et al., 2012; Saint-Béat et al., 2013).
-The MCMC+15N approach used herein allows for the incorporation of non-linear constraints associated with unknown δ^{15} N values for some organisms or non-living nitrogen pools in the ecosystem to further constrain the system.
-For additional details, see the online supplementary appendix.
+The mean solution of the MCMC approach has been shown to more accurately recover withheld measurement constraints than the previously used L_2 minimum norm approach (Stukel et al., 2012; Saint-Béat et al., 2013).
+The MCMC+15N approach used herein allows for the incorporation of non-linear constraints associated with unknown $\delta^{15}N$ values for some organisms or non-living nitrogen pools in the ecosystem to further constrain the system.
+For additional details, see the online supplementary appendix (see online supplementary data at Journal of Plankton Research online).